Elendow/SpritedowAnimator/README.md

 - Give a name to the animation.
 This will be also the asset name.
 This name will be the one used to play the animations.
 - Select the folder to save.
 - Add frames manually or dropping the sprite to the Drag&Drop box.
-  - You can change the duration of this frame, 1 by default, to any number greater than 0.
+  - You can change the duration of each frame, 1 by default, to any number greater than 0.
 - Any change is automatically saved.

 # Inspector properties